microsoft/dotnet-framework-docker/README.md

 # User Feedback

-## Issues

-If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/microsoft/dotnet-framework/issues).

-## Contributing
+## Issues and Contributing

-You are invited to report issues or request features at [microsoft/dotnet-framework-docker](https://github.com/Microsoft/dotnet-framework-docker).
+You are invited to report issues or request features by creating a [GitHub issue](https://github.com/microsoft/dotnet-framework/issues).

 ## Documentation

-You can read documentation for .NET Framework, including Docker usage in the [.NET Core docs](https://docs.microsoft.com/en-us/dotnet/articles/framework/).
-The docs are also [open source on GitHub](https://github.com/dotnet/core-docs).
+You can read documentation for .NET Framework, including Docker usage in the [.NET docs](https://docs.microsoft.com/dotnet/articles/framework/).
+The docs are also [open source on GitHub](https://github.com/dotnet/docs).
 Contributions are welcome!